-Look a little harder and you’ll find that some of these are free GOG games.
-While you won’t find many of the best MMOs for free on GOG, its collection of free single player games should appeal to anyone looking to give their wallet some rest.
+Look a little deeper into the vast number of games on offer, and you’ll find that some are free GOG games.
+While you won’t find many of the best MMOs for free on GOG, its collection of free single-player games should appeal to anyone looking to give their wallet some rest.

 Beneath a Steel Sky

 Beneath a Steel Sky boasts one of the most gripping and mature science fiction narratives in gaming history.
-That it comes in the form of a point and click adventure game that never strays too close to the absurd with its logic puzzles only broadens its appeal.
+That it comes in the form of a point-and-click adventure game that never strays too close to the absurd with its logic puzzles only broadens its appeal.
 Equal parts Yevgeny Zamyatin’s We and Phillip K. Dick’s Do Androids Dream of Electric Sheep?, Beneath a Steel Sky’s world is still a joy to explore over 25 years after its initial release.

 Delores: A Thimbleweed Park Mini-Adventure

 A spinoff from a larger title, Delores: A Thimbleweed Park Mini-Adventure is a fresh narrative that serves as either more content for fans of the throwback adventure game or a sample of what’s to come for new players.
 There’s plenty more to uncover as you control Delores, who returns to Thimbleweed Park a year after the main game’s events, as she discovers that a lot has changed in the sleepy town.